 In these situations the local council’s Children’s Services department must be informed.
 A social worker will visit the home to speak to the carer and the child to ensure the child is safe, carry out background checks and make sure support is being provided.

-If you know someone in a personal or professional capacity who is privately fostering or is about to, you should encourage them to notify their local authority and if they are not able to do so then you should notify their local authority's children's services.
+Birth parents, private foster carers and persons who are arranging for a child to be privately fostered are required by law to notify the local council’s Children’s Services department of the arrangement.
+If you know someone in a personal or professional capacity who is privately fostering or is about to, you should encourage them to notify Children’s Services and if they are not able to do so then you should take responsibility for notifying them.

-- advice on claiming benefits and possible funding for some essential items
+- advice on benefits and possible funding for some essential items

 - parenting support and advice